-• Use default settings.
-The default settings use different constraint methods depending on whether only the normal component of the velocity is prescribed, such as in the no penetration condition, $\mathbf{u} \cdot \mathbf{n} = 0$, imposed, for example, in Slip walls or No Slip walls using Wall Functions or Automatic Wall Treatment, or both tangential and normal components are prescribed, as is the case of No Slip walls in laminar flow.

-DG constraints are used to impose the no penetration condition for Slip walls.
-When a No Slip condition is prescribed, pointwise constraints are used except for moving walls where DG constraints are used.

-- Use Pointwise constraints. - Use DG constraints. - Use Weak constraints.
-Weak constraints are not available on Interior Walls. - Use Mixed constraints.
+- Automatic (default) use different constraint methods depending on whether only the normal component of the velocity is prescribed, such as in the no penetration condition, $\mathbf{u} \cdot \mathbf{n} = 0$, imposed, for example, in Slip walls or No Slip walls using Wall Functions or Automatic Wall Treatment, or both tangential and normal components are prescribed, as is the case of No Slip walls in laminar flow. - Nitsche constraints are used to impose the no penetration condition for Slip walls.
+When a No Slip condition is prescribed, pointwise constraints are used except for moving walls where Nitsche constraints are used. - Pointwise constraints. - Nitsche constraints. - Weak constraints.
+They are not available on Interior Walls. - Mixed constraints.
 This option is only available when both the tangential and normal components of the velocity need to be prescribed.
 The velocity on the wall normal direction is imposed via pointwise constraints.
-The constraint for the tangential directions is relaxed, and DG constraints are used instead.
+The constraint for the tangential directions is relaxed, and Nitsche constraints are used instead.
 This provides improved accuracy and performance when working with coarse boundary layer meshes.
 For more information, see Ref.
 18.